mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 categories: google analytics SEO
 ---

-In this post I will describe how I setup google analytics, google adsense and search in this blog (jekyll).
+In this post I will describe how I setup google analytics, google adsense and search in this jekyll blog.

 ### Google Analytics